 City kids to learn the rural ropes

-A world of discovery awaits city students at Rural Discovery Day at the Brisbane Showgrounds in May.
+A world of discovery awaited city students at Rural Discovery Day at the Brisbane Showgrounds in May this year.

-2019 will mark its 16th year, with the popular ‘ag-ucational’ day bringing the country to the city to teach primary school students that food comes from farms, not the supermarket shelf.
+2019 will marked the popular events 16th year, with the ‘ag-ucational’ day bringing the country to the city to teach primary school students that food comes from farms, not the supermarket shelf.

 New this year!